GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/retrieving-data-from-an-external-api/en.md

 }
 ```

-We extract these via the [**Field Value Iteration and Manipulation](http://localhost:8080/extensions/field-value-iteration-and-manipulation/) extension, which provides the following meta directives:
+The [**Field Value Iteration and Manipulation](http://localhost:8080/extensions/field-value-iteration-and-manipulation/) extension provides [composable directives](https://gatographql.com/guides/schema/using-composable-directives/) that iterate over the inner elements of arrays or objects, and apply their nested directive(s) under those elements:

-- `@underArrayItem`: Apply the nested directive(s) on a specific item from the array
+- `@underArrayItem`: Operate on a specific item from the array
-- `@underJSONObjectProperty`: Apply the nested directive(s) on a specific entry from the JSON object
+- `@underJSONObjectProperty`: Operate on a specific entry from the JSON object
-- `@underEachArrayItem`: Apply the nested directive(s) under all items from the array
+- `@underEachArrayItem`: Operate under all items from the array
-- `@underEachJSONObjectProperty`: Apply the nested directive(s) under all entries from the JSON object
+- `@underEachJSONObjectProperty`: Operate under all entries from the JSON object

-Use:
+This GraphQL query extracts the email addresses by navigating to each of the `email_address` fields, and exporting them to dynamic variable `$mailchimpListMemberEmails`:

 ```graphql
 query GetDataFromMailchimp {